XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 3a-Diagnostics is providing XPhyto with its pathogen-specific peptide biosensors for use with XPhyto’s thin films.
 Peptides are most commonly used as probes in biosensors because of their versatility in forming various tertiary structures that interact with numerous molecules.

-Top 7 reasons to own XPhyto Therapeutics (CSE: XPHY, OTCQX: XPHYF) now
+Top 7 reasons to watch XPhyto Therapeutics (CSE: XPHY, OTCQB: XPHYF) now

 1. The moment it wins European regulatory approval – likely any day now — XPhyto is ready to roll out its breakthrough rapid Covid-19 test across Europe.
 It’s a PCR breakthrough to facilitate rapid point-of-care pandemic testing.
 The market for infectious disease detection is projected to reach $19.35 billion by 2022.

-2. XPhyto is solving CBD’s bioavailability problem with a unique, proprietary sublingual thin film technology that may yield as much as a 10- to 20-fold increase in CBD absorption.
+2. XPhyto is solving CBD’s bioavailability problem with a unique, proprietary sublingual thin film technology that may yield as much as a 10 fold or greater increase in CBD absorption.

-3. The product is in final formula testing before proceeding to commercialization trials, expected to be announced any day.
+3. The product is in final formula testing before proceeding to pilot studies and final commercialization trials, expected to be announced any day.
 With the global cannabis-based pharmaceuticals market expected to reach $50 billion by 2029, there is an enormous opportunity for XPhyto’s thin film platform.

 4. XPhyto’s epilepsy drug in the final stages of development and appears very similar to FDA-approved Epidiolex, but with a potential 10 times more bioavailability than Epidiolex because of the company’s thin film delivery technology.
 The market for refractory epilepsy treatment is expected to reach $2.94 billion by 2023.

-5. XPhyto’s business model includes applying its thin film platform to off-patent drugs previously approved by the FDA, thus creating better, more bioavailable versions while bypassing costly clinical trials before commercialization.
+5. XPhyto’s business model includes applying its thin film platform to off-patent drugs previously approved by the FDA, thus creating better, more bioavailable versions while bypassing large and costly clinical trials before commercialization.

 6. The day when mescaline and psilocybin mushrooms become legal could be fast approaching.
 Canada seems on the fast track to legalize.
 Data Bridge Market Research sees a legal psychedelic market of about $7 billion by 2027.
-XPhyto’s experience with novel drug development and thin film technology could make it a market leader.
+XPhyto’s experience with novel drug development and thin film technology could make it a market leader if executed correctly.

-7. XPhyto is an attractive buyout target in an exploding industry that is being eyed hungrily by food, tobacco, and pharmaceutical companies.
-With XPhyto’s thin film technology delivering vastly higher bioavailability, their epilepsy and infectious disease products already in final stages of development, and their access to the German and European markets, XPhyto is sure to gain the interest of major players both inside and outside the cannabis industry.
+7. XPhyto might be an attractive buyout target in an exploding industry that is being eyed hungrily by food, tobacco, and pharmaceutical companies.
+With XPhyto’s thin film technology delivering vastly higher bioavailability, their epilepsy and infectious disease products already in final stages of development, and their access to the German and European markets, XPhyto may gain the interest of major players both inside and outside the cannabis industry.